widelands/wl_addons_server/README.md

 Before adding add-ons to this repository be sure a java development kit (JDK) is installed to compile the UpdateList.java script.

-After the installation of the JDK run `javac UpdateList.java` in the base folder.
+After the installation of the JDK run `javac *.java` in the base folder.

 ### Adding updating a new add-on